hrapanoel/SA_language_detection/README.md

 The trained model is saved in `language_detect.joblib` but due to the size limitation, it cant be uploaded on github.
 You will have to generate it yourself (it doesnt take long).

-`language_detection.py` is renders jupyter notebook widgets.
+`language_detection.py` renders a jupyter notebook widgets.
 The input is a sentence in any of the 11 languages and the output is the detected language.
 It requires the trained model to work.

 ## Dependencies for the jupyter widgets server